- What are NCATS’ goals for the Biomedical Data Translator program?

 What types and sources of data will be included in the Biomedical Data Translator?
 Who will identify those data types and sources?

-The Biomedical Data Translator will integrate multiple types of existing data sources, including objective signs and symptoms of disease, drug effects and intervening types of biological data relevant to understanding pathophysiology.
+The Biomedical Data Translator will combine multiple types of existing data sources, including objective signs and symptoms of disease, drug effects and intervening types of biological data relevant to understanding pathophysiology.
 Each data type must be comprehensive (e.g., all diseases, all pathways, all SNPs).
-In the technical feasibility assessment and architecture design phase of the Translator program, the awardees will identify high-value data sources that would be needed for a comprehensive Translator, as well as a means to evaluate the validity and utility of those data.
+In the technical feasibility assessment and architecture design phase of the Translator program, the awardees will identify high-value data sources that would be needed both for a comprehensive Translator and to evaluate the validity and use of those data.

 Will software written as part of this program be open source?

-NCATS expects that this project will be intensely collaborative among research partners and NIH staff, and that the unrestricted exchange of source code and software tools written as part of this program will be essential to a successful outcome.
-The goal of this programmatic effort is to produce data, software and tools that are completely publicly available for any user, without requirement to subscribe to proprietary resources or tools to be used.
+NCATS expects that this project will be intensely shared among research partners and NIH staff and that the unrestricted exchange of source code and software tools written as part of this program will be vital to a successful outcome.
+The goal of this programmatic effort is to produce data, software and tools that are completely publicly available for any user, without the requirement to subscribe to proprietary resources or tools to be used.